 • This is a proactive committee where members are expected to participate and follow through on tasks.

 • The Kids Co. staff is there to be help and assist.
 Contact Amanda Bakke (206-781-8062 x30 / click here to email). (read less button)

 One of the most satisfying, fun, and productive ways to unite is volunteering for community service projects.
 Volunteerism also sets a good example for kids and helps the community. (read more button)

 Host a Kids Co.
 Field Trip at Your Place of Work

 Activities could include a reading session, design project, or tour of your store.
 With our program team’s assistance we would develop a dynamic field trip that would engage the kids in your company culture by providing the kids with the best possible service – and teach them how they can integrate making people feel good through kindness and a positive environment.

 Create and send valentines to one or more of our Kids Co.
 Centers in and vise versa.
 Everyone loves getting cards but when you see the faces of our students when they have the opportunity to “give and get” you’ll get a heart-warming reaction.

 Host a Summer BBQ: Bring in a Team to host a BBQ on-site at Kids Co. at South Shore

 This center has a large facility so the kids from Kids Co. at Graham Hill could be invited as well.
 The event would consist of a delicious hotdogs with all the fixings and fun games such as a three-legged race, balloon toss, or a limbo contest.
 Volunteers would be encouraged to facilitate the festivities and have fun and interact with the kids.

 Interested in the ideas above or have one of your own?
-Email (link to Amanda’s contact form) and you’ll be routed to the right person. (read less button)
+Email ECA Admin and you’ll be routed to the right person.